-With the beautiful, clean, safe, sandy beach of Barmouth just 100 metres from Hendre Mynach, there is always plenty of space for the family to play, sunbathe and swim.
+With the beautiful, clean, sandy beach of Barmouth just 100 metres from Hendre Mynach, there is always plenty of space for the family to play, sunbathe and swim.
 The promenade takes you straight to Barmouth town centre, a pleasant and safe 20 min walk, where there are plenty of shops, cafes, restaurants and hotels with bar-food.

 Sea-fishing is very popular from the shore and boat trips are available from Barmouth harbour for fishing off-shore.